Chapter 5 - Playing the Game

 PoisonedPoison

 Bleeding - At the beginning of the round (tick 1), roll FORTITUDE against the number of bleeding your hero has.
-Critical success removes an instance of bleeding; Failure gains an additional instance of bleeding.

-Concussion - Hero takes a flat penalty to INTELLECT and PERCEPTION actions equal to the number of concussion.
+Concussion - At the beginning of the round, roll FORTITUDE against the number of concussion your hero has.
+Hero takes a flat penalty to INTELLECT and PERCEPTION actions equal to the number of concussion.

 Frostbite - Hero takes a flat penalty to REFLEX actions equal to the number of frostbite.

 Poisoned - At the beginning of the round, roll FORTITUDE against poison.
-Critical success removes an instance of poison; Failure grants a penalty to actions equal to number of poison until next round.

 Conditions